Senate confirms Powell for 2nd term as Fed fights inflation

 Powell’s support Thursday in the Senate was roughly in line with what he received four years ago, after he was first nominated as Chair by President Donald Trump.
 At that time, the Senate voted 84-13 to confirm him.

+Cook and Jefferson are both Black, meaning that the Fed’s board now has two Black members for the first time in its 108-year history.
+Cook, an economics and international relations professor at Michigan State, will be the first Black woman to serve on the board.

+Biden has also nominated Michael Barr, a former Treasury Department official who helped draft the 2010 Dodd-Frank financial regulation law, to be the Fed's top banking regulator and fill the last open spot on the seven-member board.
+Sen. Sherrod Brown, the Ohio Democrat who is chairman of the Senate Banking Committee, said Thursday that his committee would hold a hearing on Barr's nomination next week.

-In the past, members of Congress often objected to higher interest rates out of fear that they would cause job losses.
-The chronically high inflation of the 1970s has been attributed, in part, to political pressure that led the Fed to forego steep rate hikes under Presidents Lyndon Johnson and Richard Nixon.
+In the past, politicians have often objected to higher interest rates out of fear that they would cause job losses.
+The chronically high inflation of the 1970s has been attributed, in part, to political pressure that led the Fed to forgo steep rate hikes under Presidents Lyndon Johnson and Richard Nixon.

 Powell himself endured harsh criticism by Trump when the Fed raised rates in 2017 and 2018 after the unemployment rate had reached a half-century low of 3.5%.
 Powell reversed some of those hikes in 2019, after the economy had slowed in the aftermath of Trump's tariffs on Chinese imports.